chiurly/just-a-hunch/README.md

 ## Installation

-Install dependencies by enetring the `npm install` CLI command.
+Install dependencies by entering the `npm install` CLI command.

 Next, create a ".env" file in the root directory containing:
 ```